sc-zhang/SCLibrary/README.md

 ## Introduction
 This is a simple implement of threadpool for C/C++, it can only run functions without return.
-And it is under development.
+And it is an exercise.

 ## Usage
 1. Download threadpool.h